Departmental Writing Requirements

 In this course, students will discover and engage critically with a broad sampling of French and Francophone cultural production representing a variety of periods, genres, approaches, and media.
 Students will learn how to become more sensitive observers of French and Francophone culture, attuned to the nuances of content and form.
 They will read, watch, write about, and discuss a range of works that may include poetry, painting, prose, music, theater, films, graphic novels, photographs, essays, and historical documents.
 They will also make significant progress in their oral and written comprehension and communication in French.
 The course is conducted entirely in French.

 During the Classical Era, Louis XIV built Versailles, France colonized Canada and the Caribbean, philosophers dared to challenge the Catholic Church, and in the end, the Revolution changed France forever.
-In view of this tumultuous historical background, this course will provide an overview of the literature of this era, from the canonical works of Corneille, Molière, Voltaire, and Diderot to lesser-known but significant works that grapple with issues of slavery, gender roles, atheism, and foreignness.
+In view of this tumultuous historical background, this course will provide an overview of the literature of this era, from the canonical works of Corneille, Molière, Voltaire, and Diderot to the lesser-known but significant works that grapple with issues of slavery, gender roles, atheism, and foreignness.
 We will examine how writers used wit, emotion, and logic to persuade readers to accept their controversial ideas.

 Prerequisite: FREN 3032